Akumar4318/digital-dinner-Project/README.md

 ### Q:- ● Any assumptions made or challenges faced

-💬 In my project, I used both PostgreSQL and MongoDB to explore their strengths and learn how to decide which fits best depending on the use case.
-It helped me gain real-world insight into choosing the right database technology. 🙌
+One of the biggest challenges I encountered during this project was working with PostgreSQL, as it was my first time using it in a real-world application.
+Designing the database schema to align with the project requirements took careful thought and planning.
+However, the most difficult part was deploying the PostgreSQL database on Render and ensuring seamless data retrieval from the hosted instance.
+It was a great learning experience that helped me gain hands-on exposure to database deployment and connectivity.

 📡 API Endpoints